When You Find the Right Rock

 A celebration of winter melting into spring, which also means MUD.

 One New Hampshire night in March I smelled again that annual smell that announces thaw: that “cold sweet smell” that rises from the earth.
 I remembered again how spring comes.
 I remembered mud.
 I remembered how I grew up liking mud, squeezing mud between my toes, drawing rivers with a stick, making mudpies and fairy dishes.
 But I also remembered how it seemed I had never really known mud until I experienced my first March here.
-And suddenly there was the story.
+And suddenly there was this story.

 Shaker Boy

-Shaker Boy, illustrated by Jeannette Winter (Harcourt Brace Jovanovich, 1994)
+Illustrated by Jeannette Winter (Harcourt Brace Jovanovich, 1994)

 When Caleb Whitcher came to live with the Shakers, he suddenly acquired 141 brothers and 138 sisters.
 He had never seen such an unusual family, or such an unusual house.